AlexEltonPym/hearth-mici/classic_sim/readme.md

-frozen skips next attack, does not unfreeze on end turn necessarily check dead on swap, set and change stats silence should unswap stats that have been swapped
+frozen skips next attack, does not unfreeze on end turn necessarily check dead on swap, set and change stats silence should unswap stats that have been swapped do some auras need to effect themselves? dynamic change stats to replace gain weapon attack dynamic set stats to replace swap stats